neondatabase/neon/docs/rfcs/040-Endpoint-Persistent-Unlogged-Files-Storage.md

 Most, if not all, blob storage services have sufficiently high persistence guarantees to cater our need for persistence and uptime.
-The only concern with blob storages is that the latency is higher than local disk, but that's a price I think we're willing to pay.
+The only concern with blob storages is that the access latency is generally higher than local disk, but for the object types stored (stats files, cache state, ...)
+I don't think this will be much of an issue.

 ### Interaction/Sequence diagram (if relevant)